 - Cash: Does not include foreign currency, which should normally be listed as the "Other" type (due to the special tax treatment of foreign currency gains and losses.
 Note that the cost basis of cash is the cash itself, so EstateExec automatically updates the cost basis of any distributed cash to be the amount distributed.

-- Deposit Account: Includes things such as certificates of deposit (CDs), savings accounts, checking accounts, money market funds, and the like.
+- Deposit Account: Certificates of deposit (CDs), savings accounts, checking accounts, money market funds, and the like.

 - Estate Account: Usually corresponds to a bank account the executor establishes to manage the administration of the estate.